dynobase-icon

 DynamoDB Scan Filtering

 In order to minimize the amount of data returned from the database to the application, you can use FilterExpressions.
 Filter expressions allow you to select and return only a subset of scan results.
-This behavior is very similar to the SQL's WHERE clause and due to it's easiness, it might be tempting to replace complicated Query syntax with this one.
+This behavior is very similar to SQL's WHERE clause and due to its simplicity, it might be tempting to replace complicated Query syntax with this one.
 However, you shouldn't do that!

-FilterExpressions are not affecting the actual act of reading from the database!
-Filters are applied after the data being read from the database and before returning it to the user.
-It means that the load on the database and cost of executing the query is still the same (because we're billed on the "scanned space"), the only thing that changes is the result returned to the client and size of the payload sent between you and AWS Cloud.
+FilterExpressions do not affect the actual act of reading from the database!
+Filters are applied after the data is read from the database and before returning it to the user.
+This means that the load on the database and the cost of executing the query is still the same (because we're billed on the "scanned space"), the only thing that changes is the result returned to the client and the size of the payload sent between you and AWS Cloud.

 How fast is DynamoDB scan?